dantogno/azure-storage-bird/README.md

 # azure-storage-bird
-This sample game project demonstrates downloading files at runtime from Azure Storage using the Azure Storage SDK for Unity.
+Simple Unity game that uses Azure storage for downloading additional assets at runtime.